swapnilk06/Web-Dev-Cohort/Hello World/Hello Word.md

   - Header : Pass additional Information

 - `User Agent` -> that's agent can send request to server.
-- That no matter User Agent is only browser.
-- Information also send through code & send through browser.
+- That no matter browser is only User Agent bcz, information also send through code or send through browser or terminal.
+- `User Agent` means that send information or `its work as user for server`.

+#### `TCP` : Transmit data.
-- `TCP` -> Transmit data.
-On bowser side transmision is data send to server & On server side transmision is data send to user.
+- We are on browser side transmision means "data send to server" & on server side transmision means "data send to user".
-- Thats transmision data gives some rules.
+- Thats data transmision gives some rules. that for controling information, where to send information...

+#### `FTP` : Send information like mp3, mp4, csv, pdf...

+#### 'IP' : Every computer gives name i.e. IP.
+- E.g. My computer name is 'Raju bhai' i.e. not proper naming in internet world when data transmission.
+- Internet world our `machine gives name with internet protocol`.

+#### 'URL` : is only jargon word of 'Link'.
+- Locator -> Which track location
+- Resource -> Which is mp4 or mp3
+- Uniform -> It uniformaty to show same at every time
+- `URL` in further also called as `End point`.

+#### 'DNS` : Its point URL to 'IP'.
+- E.g. `https://hiteshchoudhary.com/` our info on server i.e. also it provide by AWS or google or our home inhouse server.
+- That is only a `machine` we also store home server.
+- E.g. When we try to call from phone which can we inform you i.e. Contacts app.
+- `DNS is internet contact` is same work as contacts. bcz, contact also we can remove or delete or add.
+-